Overview of Standards resources available at UC Davis

 Need an industry standard for your research, teaching, or a project?
 The IHS Standards Expert (https://login.ihserc.com/login/erc?) database searches about 1.6 million standards from 370 technical societies worldwide.

-The UC Davis Library will now purchase print copies of standards for UC Davis affiliated faculty and researchers for the library’s collection and make them available to you.
+The UC Davis Library will now purchase print copies of standards for UC Davis faculty, students and staff for the library’s collection and make them available to you.

 Please keep in mind that we do already provide full-text online standards from ASTM, IEEE, ASCE, and ASABE and also have current print editions from a handful of other societies and standards bodies.
 If you aren’t sure if we already have access to a standard, please feel free to send an e-mail to Bob Heyer-Gray at email@example.com.